VictorHale/polishedcrystal/FAQ.md

 ### What are the .sym files for?

-The .sym files are created when you build Polished Crystal.
+The .sym files are created when you build Polished Rupee.
 They list the memory address of every label in the source code.
 These can be useful for [discovering GameShark cheat codes](https://github.com/pret/pokecrystal/wiki/Discovering-GameShark-cheat-codes).
-You can compare the addresses for Polished Crystal with the same labels for [pokecrystal](https://github.com/pret/pokecrystal/tree/symbols) to find the equivalents of old Crystal cheats.
+You can compare the addresses for Polished Rupee with the same labels for [pokecrystal](https://github.com/pret/pokecrystal/tree/symbols) to find the equivalents of old Crystal cheats.

 Cheat codes are *not* officially supported: new updates may change or break old codes, disable cheats before complaining that there's a bug in the game, and don't ask for pre-made cheat codes.